leeboardtools/mimon/UIDesignNotes.md

 MainWindow also provides the mechanism for reporting messages and prompts.

 There is quite a bit of commonality between the different views.
-There appears to be to main types of list/table style views:
+There appears to be two main types of list/table style views:
 - The Summary List
     - This is represented by the Accounts List, Priced Items List
     - The main features are: